VALAWAI/docs/docs/components/C1/nit_protocol_manager.md

 ## How to use this component

-This component checks that the treatements to apply to a patient follow the NIT protocol.
+This component checks that the treatments to apply to a patient follow the NIT protocol.
 This protocol allows or not do some actions over the patients depending of its NIt level.